 He coached defensive backs at Nebraska-Omaha in 2003 and 2004, then assumed the duties of special teams coordinator and outside linebackers coach in 2005.
-Samuel mentored All-America linebacker Kenny Onatolu, now a member of the Minnesota Vikings, in 2005, and he was part of a coaching staff that led the Mavericks to conference championships in 2004 and 2005.
+Samuel mentored All-America linebacker Kenny Onatolu, a four-year NFL player, in 2005, and he was part of a coaching staff that led the Mavericks to conference championships in 2004 and 2005.

 Samuel and his wife, Jaclyn, are the parents of two children: Brooklyn and Draven.

 YEARS AT MICHIGAN STATE: Seventh.
 Joined staff on Feb.
 11, 2011, from Central Michigan.

 PREVIOUS COACHING EXPERIENCE: College - Graduate assistant coach at Nebraska-Omaha (1998-2000); graduate assistant coach at Arizona (2001-02); defensive backs coach (2003-04) and outside linebackers coach/special teams coordinator (2005) at Nebraska-Omaha; wide receivers at Southeast Missouri State (2006); the offensive coordinator and running backs coach at Nebraska-Omaha (2007); wide receivers coach at North Dakota State (2008-09); wide receivers coach at Central Michigan (2010).

 EDUCATION: Bachelor's degree in communication and psychology from Purdue in 1995; master's degree in recreation administration from Nebraska-Omaha in 2001.

 PLAYING EXPERIENCE: College - Four-year letterwinner as a wide receiver at Purdue (1991-94).